gateio/gateapi-nodejs/docs/MarginApi.md

   'currency': "currency_example", // string | List records related to specified currency only.
 If specified, `currency_pair` is also required.
   'currencyPair': "currencyPair_example", // string | List records related to specified currency pair.
 Used in combination with `currency`.
 Ignored if `currency` is not provided
   'type': "lend", // string | Only retrieve changes of the specified type.
 All types will be returned if not specified.
-  'from': 1627706330, // number | Start timestamp of the query 'to': 1635329650, // number | Time range ending, default to current time 'page': 1, // number | Page number
+  'from': 1627706330, // number | Start timestamp of the query.
+  'to': 1635329650, // number | Time range ending, default to current time.
+  'page': 1, // number | Page number.
-  'limit': 100 // number | Maximum number of records to be returned in a single list };
+  'limit': 100 // number | Maximum number of records to be returned in a single list.
+};
 api.listMarginAccountBook(opts)
    .then(value => console.log('API called successfully.
 Returned data: ', value.body),